Canada Life Centre: American Hockey League

 The AHL's Manitoba Moose were the arena's first tenant, from its opening in 2004 to 2011.
 The team relocated to St. John's prior to the 2011–12 AHL season to make way for the arrival of the Winnipeg Jets.
-The Moose returned to the MTS Centre for the 2015–16 season, making the arena the first (together with the SAP Center at San Jose) to be home to both an NHL team and its AHL affiliate.
+The Moose returned to the MTS Centre for the 2015–16 season, making the arena the first (together with the SAP Center) to be home to both an NHL team and its AHL affiliate.
 Only the lower bowl, which has a capacity of 8,812, is used for the majority of Moose home games.

 The arena hosted the AHL All-Star Classic on February 1, 2006, in which Team Canada defeated Team PlanetUSA, 9–4.

 National Hockey League

 From 1972 to 1996, the original Winnipeg Jets played home games out of the now-demolished Winnipeg Arena.
 Facing mounting financial troubles, the franchise relocated to Arizona after the 1995–96 NHL season and became the Phoenix Coyotes.